tmarketin/Advent-of-Code-2016/README.md

 <h4>Day 21:</h4>
 For part 2 I iterate over all permutations of the starting string until I find the correct one.
 The permutations are done by the std::next_permutation from <algorithm>.
 Input file is simplified for easier parsing.

+<h4>Day 22:</h4>
+There is only 1 empty node, so for part 1 I sorted the nodes by the used column and counted lines with the nodes which have used smaller than the total of that one node with wc -l.
+Part 2 is also solvable by hand, and much more quickly than exploring the complete problem space.
+Code tries to perform a breadth search, but takes a while to complete.